shadowfacts/shadowfacts.github.io/_tutorials/forge-modding-1102/ore-dictionary.md

 }
 {% endhighlight %}

-We'll do this similarly in the `ModBlocks` class excpet we'll check `instanceof ItemOreDict` and call `initOreDict` on both the block itself and the associated `ItemBlock`.
+We'll do this similarly in the `ModBlocks` class except we'll check `instanceof ItemOreDict` and call `initOreDict` on both the block itself and the associated `ItemBlock`.

 {% highlight java linenos %}
 // ...